narikazu/reina/README.md

 Usage
 ----

-As a bot, comment in an issue with: `reina: d projectzero#nice-feature-branch`.
+When used as a bot, just leave a comment in an issue like `reina: d projectzero#nice-feature-branch`.
+Reina will handle all the cleaning once you eventually close it.
+By executing once again the command, the stagings will be replaced with a fresh new deploy.

-As a CLI application, execute `$ ruby reina.rb 1234 "projectzero#nice-feature-branch"`
+As a CLI application, execute `$ ruby reina.rb 1234 "projectzero#nice-feature-branch"`.

-1234 should be basically the issue or PR number, while for all the app#branch tuples that are not specified in the command but present in your mapping, those will be deployed from the `master` branch.
+`1234` would basically be the issue number, while for all the `app#branch` tuples that are not explicitized in the command but present in your mapping (`config.rb`), those will be deployed from the `master` branch.

 Setup
 -----